arrivance/misago-cranefly-dark/README.md

-#misago-cranefly-dark
+# misago-cranefly-dark

+**IMPORTANT: This was built for a really old version of Misago, and has not been maintained since it's original inception.
+It is quite likely that it no longer works.**

 A dark theme for the Misago forum software.
 Heavily based upon rafalap's original Cranefly theme.

 Screenshots/previews in the thread on the official Misago forum: http://misago-project.org/thread/a-dark-variant-of-the-cranefly-theme-276/#

-Has been used on a production forum before, http://hedgehogscience.com, before they migrated off Misago.